google-deepmind/concordia/concordia/examples/one_more_song/README.md

 If a run fails, `public.json` now marks it stopped, with no fabricated ending or votes; raw provider diagnostics remain in private host logs.
 The page likewise distinguishes an interrupted conversation from a completed ballot.

+A further 390px Qwen revised-offer journey deliberately stalled polling and withheld the first accepted submission’s response.
+The page detected the stalled poll after 12.917s, kept the unconfirmed draft, did not replay it automatically, and completed all nine steps with no page errors (ACCEPT/ACCEPT).
+Submission-to- ending time was 130.691s, excluding the initial polling fault and human thought.
+This tests recovery with one observed live model run, not network reliability.